yonggngyong/neuroprobe/README.md

 3. Process the subject trial dataframes:
 ```
-python btbench_process_subject_trials.py
+python neuroprobe_process_subject_trials.py
 ```
-This command will create the files in a directory called `btbench_subject_metadata`.
+This command will create the files in a directory called `neuroprobe_subject_metadata`.

 4. Then, you use the file `quickstart.ipynb` to see how to create a dataset and evaluate a linear model.